Riemannian stochastic variance reduced gradient algorithm with retraction and vector transport: Introduction

+We emphasize that although we derive a local convergence rate with retraction and vector transport in this paper, it can be immediately used to derive a global iteration complexity if we assume, e.g., strong convexity of $f$ globally on the search space.
+Here, local convergence rate and global iteration complexity imply the rate at which the iterates approach a critical point in a sufficiently small neighborhood and the iteration complexity of obtaining a critical point from an arbitrary initial point, respectively.
+The result thus obtained can be regarded as a generalization of the global iteration complexity with strongly convex $f$ obtained in \cite{Zhang_NIPS_2016}, where exponential mapping and parallel translation are used.

-The paper is organized as follows.
-Section \ref{Sec:GrassmannAndProblems} discusses Riemannian optimization \changehs{theory, including background on Riemannian geometry and some geometric tools used in optimization on Riemannian manifolds}.
-The detailed description of R-SVRG \changehs{is} given in Section \ref{Sec:R-SVRG}. \changeHSSS{Sections \ref{Sec:GlobalAnalysis} and \ref{Sec:LocalAnalysis} present the global convergence analysis and the local convergence rate analysis of the proposed R-SVRG, respectively.} In Section \ref{Sec:NumericalComparison}, numerical comparisons with R-SGD on three problems suggest \changehs{the} superior performance of R-SVRG.
+The remainder of this paper is organized as follows.
+Section~\ref{Sec:GrassmannAndProblems} discusses Riemannian optimization theory, including the background on Riemannian geometry and some geometric tools used for optimization on Riemannian manifolds.
+Section~\ref{Sec:R-SVRG} provides a detailed description of R-SVRG.
+Sections \ref{Sec:GlobalAnalysis} and \ref{Sec:LocalAnalysis} present the global convergence analysis and local convergence rate analysis of the proposed R-SVRG, respectively.
+Section~\ref{Sec:NumericalComparison} highlights the superior performance of R-SVRG through numerical comparisons with R-SGD on three problems.

-Our proposed R-SVRG is implemented in the Matlab toolbox Manopt \cite{Boumal_Manopt_2014_s}.
-The Matlab codes for the proposed algorithms are available at \url{https://bamdevmishra.com/codes/RSVRG/}.
+The proposed R-SVRG is implemented in the MATLAB toolbox Manopt \cite{Boumal_Manopt_2014_s}.
+The MATLAB code for all the proposed algorithms is available at \url{https://github.com/hiroyuki-kasai/RSOpt}.

-\section{\changeHKK{Riemannian optimization}}
+\section{Riemannian optimization}

-Optimization on manifolds, or {\it Riemannian \changeHS{optimization}}, seeks a global or local optimum of a \changehss{given} real-valued function\changehss{, called objective or cost function,} defined \changehss{on} a smooth \changehss{Riemannian} manifold $\mathcal{M}$.
-One of the advantages of using Riemannian geometry tools is that the intrinsic properties of the manifold allow constrained optimization problems to be handled as unconstrained optimization problems.
+Optimization on Riemannian manifolds, or {\it Riemannian optimization}, seeks a critical point of a given real-valued function, called the objective or cost function, defined on a smooth Riemannian manifold $\mathcal{M}$.
+One of the advantages of using Riemannian geometry tools is that the intrinsic properties of the manifold enable us to handle constrained optimization problems as unconstrained optimization problems.
 This section introduces optimization on manifolds by summarizing \cite{Absil_OptAlgMatManifold_2008}.
-We refer to the many references therein, and in \cite{Mishra_SIAMJOPT_2016,Meyer_ICML_2011}, for further detail.
+Readers may refer to the various references therein as well as in \cite{Meyer_ICML_2011,Mishra_SIAMJOPT_2016} for further details.